antimof/UxPlay/README.txt

 modifications*.

-The above script installs the executable file "`uxplay`" to `/usr/local/bin`, (and installs a manpage to `/usr/local/man/man1` and README files to `/usr/local/share/doc/uxplay`).
+The above script installs the executable file "`uxplay`" to `/usr/local/bin`, (and installs a manpage to somewhere like `/usr/local/share/man/man1` and README files to somewhere like `/usr/local/share/doc/uxplay`).
 It can also be found in the build directory after the build processs.
 Run uxplay in a terminal window.

 **Note libplist-dev (version 2.0 or greater) is a new dependency (the original antimof version UxPlay-1.2 supplied it).
 Older Linux